-First, we quantified PE within cortical areas by contrasting deviant and standard tones in each of the three marmosets.
-For each electrode, we used Mutual Information (MI) to quantify the relationship between tone type on each trial (standard vs deviant) and the corresponding ECoG signal.

-Within the framework of information theory, MI is a statistical quantity that measures the strength of the dependence (linear or non-linear) between two random variables.
+To characterize the distribution of PE across multiple cortical areas, we quantified PE in each electrode of the five marmosets by contrasting deviant and standard tones (Figure 2).
+For each electrode, we computed Mutual Information (MI) to quantify the relationship between tone category (standard vs deviant) with their corresponding ECoG signal across trials.
+Within the framework of information theory, MI is a statistical quantity that measures the strength of the dependence (linear or nonlinear) between two random variables.
 It can be also seen as the effect size, quantified in bits, for a statistical test of independence (Ince et al., 2017).
 Thus, for each electrode and time point, we considered ECoG signals corresponding to standard and deviant trials and utilized MI to quantify the effect size of their difference.